luislopez-dev/Bootcamp-Final-Project-Frontend/README.md

 ## Project execution

 1. Clone this repository
-2. Install the project dependencies by running `npm install`
+2. Install the project dependencies with the folling command `npm install`
 3. For development and testing purposes start the project by running the following command: `npm start`, for production enviroments create an optimized build of the project by running `npm build` and then deploy the generated files.

 ## Cloud infrastructure